On topology changes in quantum field theory and quantum gravity: Bell's theorem, a rigorous analysis and its mathematical consequences

 Nelson's proof is therefore removing a severe loop-hole from the proof in Bell's first article \cite{Bell}.
 Saying this, one should note that Nelson was much inspired by Bell's second article from \cite{Bell3}.

 By active locality, the settings $ \mu,\nu $ of the instruments at A and B which may be chosen later can have no influence on the outcomes of the random variables that generate events in $ \mathcal{F}_S $.
-Using the experimentally verified relation (\ref{eq:1abcdefg}) for pairs of axes $ \mu,\mu $, Faris has shown in \cite{Far} that the passive locality condition would then imply that all events at the detectors are equivalent to events in $ \mathcal{F}_S $ and this was used by Faris to rewrite Bell's inequality from Bell's second theorem in the form of Bell's first theorem from \cite{Bell}.
+Using the experimentally verified relation (\ref{eq:1abcdefg}) for pairs of equally set axes $ \mu,\mu $ at the two stations, Faris has shown in \cite{Far} that the passive locality condition would then imply that all events at the detectors are equivalent to events in $ \mathcal{F}_S $ and this was then used by Faris to rewrite Bell's inequality from Bell's second theorem in the form of Bell's first theorem from \cite{Bell}.

 This shows that Bell's theorem is similar to the statement of the "Free-Will Theorem" from Conway and Kochen \cite{Freewill}.
 The latter also implies that if active locality holds and Eq. (\ref{eq:1abcdefg}) holds in quantum mechanics for the observed events at an arbitrary axis $ \mu $, then the outcomes at the detectors can not be predetermined.